bitcrypt0/rafflhub/public/RAFFLHUB_PROTOCOL_DOCUMENTATION.md

 1 Winner

 The creator lists their NFT in a raffle that, if sold out, nets them their full 1 ETH asking price (minus a small protocol fee).
-They can also delete the raffle before the duration ends if the raffle doesn't get enough ticket sales.
+They can also delete the raffle before its duration elapses if the raffle doesn't get enough ticket sales.
+Once the raffle's duration is elapsed, deletion becomes impossible and the NFT goes to a lucky participant.

 Benefits for NFT Sellers (Creators):